 United Indians’ staff work daily to improve the spiritual, social, economic, educational, and cultural well-being of our region’s Indigenous community.
 At the core is our employment philosophy: Everyone should be treated with dignity and respect.
 United Indians employees enjoy competitive wages, great benefits, and a casual work environment.

-We are committed to ensuring that our people, programs, and services reflect the diversity of the people and communities we serve.
+We are committed to ensuring that our people, programs, and services reflect the diversity of the people and communities we serve, and as such United Indians is an Equal Opportunity Employer.

 United Indians of All Tribes Foundation recognizes the value of lived experience and the benefits of outside-of-the-classroom-learning as well as the inequities in access to higher education for our Native community.
 While the majority of the job openings at United Indians strongly prefer a bachelor’s degree, if you feel that your experience and education in community spaces will make you a high-quality candidate for a position, please reach out to our staff at firstname.lastname@example.org.
 We want to hire the best candidate for each position and sometimes an application isn’t enough for us to get to know you.
 Please send in a cover letter, resume, and application and explain what makes you the most qualified person for the job.